 One Healthy Change Leads to Another

 Are you resisting a change you know you should make?
 Making changes in one area of your life might help you notice where else you need to make them.
 Often, one healthy change leads to another because you create momentum and develop confidence.
 As you start to exercise more, you might start to catch yourself eating less of the junk foods that you used to eat mindlessly.
-Give up coffee for green tea and you might find yourself making other small changes such as stretching more often during the day.
+Meditate for five minutes before getting out of bed each morning and you might find yourself making other small changes such as stretching more often during the day.

 Change is a part of life, and when we learn to make healthy changes, however small, we remind ourselves that a transformation process doesn’t have to be extremely difficult or deeply uncomfortable.
 In fact, it can be invigorating.

 Feeling fewer aches and pains as a result of changing your exercise habits, feeling more energized in the morning—these kinds of results can motivate you to make even more changes.
 However, you might also want to reward yourself for having replaced some habits and following through on your commitment to make your changes stick.
 That reward might be simply sitting and writing out a story of your transition from struggling with a problem to achieving success.